VileSnack/sre/README.md

 (Note that the alpha value is optional only if the spread value is left out as well.)

-In the stream expected by the image fragment coallator:
+In the stream expected by the image fragment collator:

 * Image fragments are delimited by semicolons.
 The final image fragment can end with an end-of-file.
 * Channel data entries are delimited by commas; the final channel datum in an image fragment can share that fragment's semicolon/EOF terminator.
 Also, the alpha and spread values default to 1 and 0 respectively.